August 2025 Updates

 Are SQEP Overage fines the same as these billable overages?

-SQEP Overage fines are stand-alone charges issued against certain billable overages, but not necessarily all of them.
+SQEP Overage fines are stand-alone charges issued against certain billable overages, but not all of them.
 For this reason, viewing the SQEP PO list is not a reliable way to identify all possible billable overages.
 In our analysis, we have been able to spot many more billable overage opportunities than those that appear on the SQEP list!

 How are billable overage amounts calculated?